ninjinskii/denorm/README.md

 ```

 Then you'll need to init the tables like so:

-<b>IMPORTANT NOTE:</b>
+__IMPORTANT NOTE:__
-Run `initTables()` before trying to instantiate any of you're model objects or even referencing the type, as it will break the annotation system.
+Run `initTables()` before trying to instantiate any of your model objects or even referencing the type, as it will break the annotation system.
 ```ts
 await initTables(databaseUrl, [MyModel, MyOtherModel])
 ```